 Once inside the network, these hackers execute their intrusion in a manner very unique to the modern era.
 In the recent past, such intrusions were all about disruption.
 Today, they’re about stealth.
 The hacker doesn’t want to announce his presence.
 He’ll lay low for days, weeks and even months at a time, quietly looking for backdoor channels to gain credentials, so he can access more and further secure entry points within.

 To fight this, education/training of enterprise users is necessary if not sufficient.
 They need to know how to spot suspicious messages, and to resist the natural inclination to click on a link that looks benign but really is a hidden front for malware.
-In addition to training, IT security staff must remain on top of Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. trends and pro-actively monitor their traffic for high-risk behaviors.
+In addition to training, IT security staff must remain on top of Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. trends and pro-actively monitor their traffic for high-risk behaviors.
 And above all, next generation security systems must examine the content and context of the email along with the methods and behavior of embedded Web Page links to judge the trustworthiness of the emails

 Ultimately, organizations need to realize that their weakest link is a curious employee who also happens to be a trusting one.

 Manoj Srivastava , Chief Technical Officer, Cyveillance